alerner1/engineering-manager-proto-1/README.md

 DONE -- change text from forecasted risk to design errors DONE -- make random number from 1-30 for forecasted risk DONE -- fix division + and - button
--- make sure width of cells always adds up to 100
+DONE (?) make sure width of cells always adds up to 100

 SCREEN 2